 Here are some examples:

-- One doctor may suggest a high protein diet for COPD (chronic obstructive pulmonary disease), while another may want you to limit protein.
+- One doctor may suggest a high protein diet for one health condition, while another may want you to limit protein.

 - One doctor may want you to exercise a certain way, but another one may say you need to avoid exercise.